 Effective conservation strategies need to incorporate our evolving understanding of how marine organisms respond to these changes in oceanographic conditions as their behaviour often creates hotspots of biodiversity and abundance that are critically important to protect.
-In BIOT, I am using a variety of observational techniques including heavily instrumented oceanographic moorings, vessel-based acoustic surveys, numerical modelling and satellite-based measurements.
+In the Chagos Archipelago, I am using a variety of observational techniques including heavily instrumented oceanographic moorings, vessel-based acoustic surveys, numerical modelling and satellite-based measurements.
 I aim to assess the extent to which hotspots of animal abundance, especially for apex predators and manta rays, are driven by energetic ocean currents.

 Of particular interest are internal waves which also appear to create pockets of resilience in the coral community by flushing the surface corals with cool water, relieving the thermal stress responsible for bleaching.
 We will assess whether locations where this flushing happens represent potential ‘coral sanctuaries’ that can sustain the wider coral community in future years as ocean warming increases.

 To develop the best possible conservation strategies, we must first understand why these organisms thrive in such dynamic, energetic and constantly evolving environments.

 Sentinel Species ResearchReef Manta Rays in the Indian Ocean Region

 Coral Reef ResilienceMesophotic Reefs in the Indian Ocean Region

 Coral Reef ResilienceInternal Waves as an Oceanographic Driver of Ecosystem Variability